FREQUENTLY ASKED QUESTIONS

 IS THE FOLLOW UP INCLUDED?

-I offer a complimentary touch up 6-8 weeks after your initial appointment for both brows and lips.
-This appointment is the perfection appointment where we go over the brows/lips again, correct any areas where pigment did not take as well as other areas, and make any adjustments.
-This is a two step process and a minimum of two treatments is needed to ensure brows/lips retain pigment perfectly so scheduling your touch up is extremely important for the longevity and results of your brows/lips.
+I offer a complimentary touch up 8 weeks after your initial appointment for both brows, lips, and eyeliner.
+This appointment is the perfection appointment where we can go over the brows/lips/eyeliner again, correct any areas where pigment did not take as well as other areas, and make any adjustments.
+This is a two step process and typically two treatments is needed to ensure brows/lips/eyeliner retain pigment perfectly so scheduling your touch up is extremely important for longevity and results.

 HOW LONG DO THEY TAKE TO HEAL?